Memorial Testing Policy

 |Ynysmaerdy||Ynysmaerdy Road||SA11 2TL|

 - Friday 8.45am to 3.30pm

-Since Victorian times memorials have been erected on graves as a permanent reminder of those buried within.
-It is often incorrectly assumed that memorials are permanent structures, installed to high standards, and will last forever without any need for maintenance.
-Memorials which have become unsafe have cost the lives of six people nationally in recent years, most of whom have been children, and there have been numerous accidents ranging from bruising to severe crush injuries.
-Local authorities have to tackle general degradation as well as neglect and in some cases poor workmanship.
-Primary responsibility for Health and Safety in council owned cemeteries lies with Neath Port Talbot County Borough Council as the Burial Authority in control of its cemeteries.
-The Council is required to control the risks associated with any Cemetery for which it has responsibility.
+Unfortunately, this assumption has cost the lives of people nationally in recent years, most of whom have been children, and there have been countless accidents ranging from bruising to severe crush injuries.
+The primary responsibility for Health and Safety in Council owned cemeteries lies with Neath Port Talbot County Borough Council as the Burial Authority and land owner, in control of its cemeteries.
+The Council is required to control the risks associated with any cemetery for which they have responsibility.

 Responsibilities for Memorial Safety

 The following parties have responsibility for memorial safety in Council managed cemeteries: